 How we can help

-At Cygnet Care (North East) we constantly help people cope with the challenges brought about by dementia and its ongoing symptoms.
+At Unisus we constantly help people cope with the challenges brought about by dementia and its ongoing symptoms.
 Regardless of the stage of the disease your loved one is at, our professional carers will ensure that your family member’s regular routines are maintained.
 We aim to ease the stress on you and your family.

 Call us 0191 908 9384 to discuss how we can support you with our Alzheimer’s care services and the options you have for your loved one to be cared for at home.